 Firefox 2.0 is not nearly as different from Firefox 1.0 as IE7 is from IE6.
 Still, Microsoft may have to get right back to the drawing board to catch up with the quick innovations put forth by the smaller, more focused Mozilla team.
 Mozilla put out three versions of Firefox in the time it took Microsoft to put out one new version of IE.

-For more information on IE7, Firefox and related topics, check out the links on the next page.
+For more information on IE7, Firefox and related topics, check out the links below.